-A need for specific training for both returning staff and new staff on positive behavioral interventions and SEL strategies was added to Action 2.1, and additional ideas for retention strategies was added to Action 2.4.
+A need for specific training for both returning staff and new staff on positive behavioral interventions and SEL strategies was added to Action 2.1, and ideas for retention strategies and increasing staff were added to Action 2.4., per parent input.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
 A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
-Table.